yfndev/ybudget/security/ThreatModel.md

 I've mapped out YBudget's security architecture using a Level 1 Data Flow Diagram to visualize how data moves through the system and where the critical trust boundaries are between services.

 **What are trust boundaries?**
-Trust boundaries mark the points where data crosses between zones with different security levels.
-When data moves across these boundaries, it needs protection in form of validating and authenticating data before it enters zones with a higher trust, and encrypting before going out to less trusted areas.
+Trust boundaries highlight the points where data crosses between zones with different security levels.
+When data moves across these boundaries, it needs protection in form of validating and authenticating the data before it enters zones with a higher trust, and encrypting before going out to less trusted areas.

 ### Our Trust Zones